-There are even more examples of the importance of the number 7 in nature and our belief systems.
-For example, the Harvard psychologist George Miller found that most humans can retain seven items of information in their short-term memory.
-Hence, phone numbers in the U.S. and other countries contain seven numbers.
+There are even more examples of the importance of the number 7 in nature and human culture.
+For example, the Harvard psychologist George Miller found that most humans can retain seven items of information in their short-term memory.2 Hence, phone numbers in the U.S. and other countries contain seven numbers.

 Seed of Life Meaning

-In essence, the Seed of Life symbol, with its seven interconnected circles symbolizes the connection of life on Earth and in universal existence.
-It also symbolizes that all life originated from a single source and it is part of a divine plan.
+In essence, the Seed of Life symbol, with its seven interconnected circles, symbolizes the interconnection of life on Earth and universal existence.
+It also symbolizes that all life originated from a single source in a divine plan.

 Seed of Life Tattoo